-Looking for the top things to do in Budapest in 2020 and beyond?
+Looking for the top things to do when you visit Budapest in 2022 and beyond?
 Step right up!
-We’re immensely excited about the Hungarian capital at the moment, and we have a whole host of reasons why you should include this Central European destination on your wish list for future travels.
-Here are just a few of the most important reasons why Budapest is on the must-visit list of some of the world’s most intrepid travellers for 2020 and deserves a spot of honour on yours as well:
+We’re immensely excited about the Hungarian capital at the moment.
+We have a whole host of reasons why you should include this Central European destination on your wish list for future travels.
+Here are just a few of the most important reasons why Budapest is on the must-visit list of some of the world’s most intrepid travellers and deserves a spot of honour on yours as well:

 Budapest sightseeing is top-notch